Frequently Asked Questions

 How can a school access your curriculum?

-Schools can contact us for an initial meeting to work out the best way to introduce our DVLS Curriculum and/or BE Mentor Development.
-We encourage schools to trial our system with a 10 day pilot.
+We also offer a 10 day pilot.
 This is delivered by two BE Mentors over the course of two weeks to one class of students.
-It incorporates all five of our pathways and BE Time, as a sample of what a weeks timetable feels like at a BE School.
+It incorporates all five of our pathways and BE Time, as a sample of our Curriculum and Training.

 When are you opening a Cambridge School?